simp/pupmod-simp-simpkv/README.md

 The following terminology will be used throughout this document:

-* backend - A specific key/value store, e.g., Consul, Etcd, Zookeeper, local
+* backend - A specific key/value store, e.g., files on a local filesystem,
-  files
+  Consul, Etcd, Zookeeper
-* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in libkv functions.
+* plugin - Ruby software that interfaces with a specific backend to affect the operations requested in libkv Puppet functions.
 * plugin instance - Instance of the plugin that handles a unique backend configuration.
 * plugin adapter - Ruby software that loads, selects, and executes the